ddorman16/do-referral-donations/README.md

 *First:*

 1. Create an account on digitalocean.com
-2. Add a valid credit card to your account
+2. Add a valid credit card
 3. Copy and paste your referral link from the 'settings' page

 *Then:*